 M.3.1.1.1 Power class 1 devices

+The same antenna array asssumptions as in Clause M.2.1.1 apply.

 In order to make a reasonable trade-off with measurement uncertainties, it is recommended to use the following recommendation in terms of min. number of grid points, standard deviation, and mean error for spherical coverage grids:

 - constant density grid (using the charged particle implementation) with at least 200 grid points: standard deviation (MU element ‘Influence of spherical coverage grid’) of 0.13dB and 0.04dB Mean Error